hyp3ri0n-ng/hyp3ri0n-ng.github.io/_posts/2020-12-28-fussing-more.md

 Second, kicked off (or rather started again) a fuzz of libexpat.
 It's running on a 32 core system and going at ~4k/sec executions.
 Not bad AFL++.
 I'll update with results.
 Because I'm tired I'm going to have problems really doing some hardcore hunting.
 Not necessarily a bad thing, let's do some easy stuff and go from there.

+One thing I need to be careful about that's been brought  to my attention (by me), is that you can't just cast a char type (uint_8 \* == unsigned char \*) to a wchar.
+That's gonig to cause weird undefined behavior.
+So I have ot use something like mbstowstr or the like to convert it all to UTF-16, the default in windows and what we saw when we popped all this in debugger.
+Coming soon to a theater near you.